DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

 Custom Experiments
 ========================

-To build a new experiment, create a new folder inside the ``experiments/`` directory of the repository.
-Based on the example experiment ``experiments/example_experiment``, follow the steps below:
+To build a new experiment, create a new folder anywhere on your computer.
+The stimuli directory is resolved automatically from the package location, so your experiment will find the stimuli regardless of where it lives.
+Use ``experiments/example_experiment`` as a reference for the steps below.

 Constants file
 --------------